 To put it simply, craft products deserve craft ingredients.
-While there’s a lot of good malt out there, the majority of it comes from big businesses with production volumes that dwarf all but the largest craft beer and spirits brands.
+While there’s a lot of good malts out there, the majority of it comes from big businesses with production volumes that dwarf all but the largest craft beer and spirits brands.
 With craft malt, malt buyers can now see eye-to-eye with malt producers.
 And it turns out that when these folks are seeing eye-to-eye, great things happen.

 Here’s a sampling of what craft malt has to offer.
-To locate craft malt, use the craft malt finder.
+To locate craft malt, use the Craft Malt Finder.

-Craft malt customers enjoy the many benefits of working with like-minded small business.
+Craft malt customers enjoy the many benefits of working with like-minded small businesses.
 Specifically, craft maltsters offer smaller batch sizes, enhanced experimentation potential, myriad custom malting opportunities, unique perspectives, and just plain old fun.
 That’s a lot to smile about.

 Craft maltsters are utilizing production methods that run the gamut from traditional to technological.
 This range in production methods, combined with the utilization of heirloom and regionally adapted grain varieties, offers an exciting opportunity to explore an unprecedented diversity of flavor.